JoshPaulie/XP-Paused/README.md

 # XP-Paused
-Dead simple script that notifies you when the [OSRS](https://osrs.game) are back online after an Update
+Dead simple script that notifies you when the [OSRS](https://osrs.game) servers are back online after an update

 ## Usage
 Run `XP-Paused` when you notice the servers are offline